 The only downside is the TU8500 doesn’t support 4K/120Hz gaming, which limits its appeal to those looking to upgrade to the PS5 or Xbox Series X. Both consoles support the resolution and framerate, but the TU8500’s lack of support is not at all surprising, given this feature is limited towards the top end of the market.

-HDR performance also isn’t the best, even though the set supports HDR10, HDR 10+ and HLG standards.
+HDR performance also isn’t the best, even though the set supports HDR10, HDR10+ and HLG HDR standards.
 Max brightness levels also are less than you’d need for good quality HDR performance, coming in at just over 300 nits.
 The lack of Dolby Vision is a final quibble, but Samsung is yet to support this version of HDR.

 If you’re coming off an old or cheaper set, the TU8500 offers a big step up in picture quality.
 But, for those that have experienced HDR on step-up QLEDs, the performance won’t be as good.
 LED can’t match the black performance of OLED or QLED screens.

-If you’re looking to upgrade your TV either from an aging 1080p model or cheaper 4K set, but don’t want to break the bank, the Samsung TU8500 is an excellent option.
+If you’re looking to upgrade but don’t want to break the bank, the Samsung TU8500 is an excellent option.